NikhilMahendrakar/NumericalPatterninSentimentAnalysis/README.md

 # NUMERICAL PATTERN IN VARIOUS SENTIMENTS

-This paper aims in finding numerical patterns in various sentences.
-This project aims in giving a range of numerical value given a sentence containing complex emotions.
-Then, the numerical values can be further used for various other data analytics.
+This paper aims to find numerical patterns in various sentences.
+This project aims to provide a range of numerical values given a sentence containing complex emotions.
+These numerical values can then be used for various other data analytics.

 ## Technical Description of Project

 1. **Web Scraping**:
-    - We are using web-scraping techniques to get various posts on Reddit.
+    - We use web-scraping techniques to collect various posts on Reddit.
 The dataset used in this project is mainly from Reddit.

 2. **Praw Service**:
     - We use the “Praw” service to scrape Reddit data from various relevant subreddits as shown in the code.
 We create a service (API) with relevant credentials to access the service.